glasskube/gitops-template/README.md

 ### Private Repo Support

-We are aware that GitOps repositories should not be public, but for simplicity we omitted this feature in the first version of the new gitops-bootstrap command.
+We are aware that GitOps repositories should not be public, but for simplicity we omitted this feature in the first version of the new GitOps-bootstrap command.
 Supporting private repos with authentication of course has high priority for the upcoming releases.
 We will also replace the `repoURL` automatically, such that you don't need to this step manually when setting up the repo.

 ### Improved Renovate Integration